4ebula/nodejs2023Q2-service/README.md

 npm install
 ```

+## Env
+Create .env with env config (or copy .env.example and rename it to .env)

 ## Running application

 ```
 npm start
 ```

-After starting the app on port (4000 as default) you can open
+After starting the app on port (declared in .env file or 4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+in your browser OpenAPI documentation by typing http://localhost:{port}/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing